 How does physical therapy help in ataxia rehabilitation?

-Physical therapy focuses on improving motor function, coordination, and balance through exercises and interventions tailored to each patient’s needs.
+Physical therapy for ataxia focuses on improving motor function, coordination, and balance through exercises and interventions tailored to each patient’s needs.

 What is involved in the assessment and evaluation for ataxia physical therapy?